This post contains affiliate links. Please see our disclosure policy.

 Notes

-NOTE: The powdered gelatin isn't 100% necessary - but if you are making this when it's quite hot or quite humid or both, I definitely recommend using it.
+NOTE:ย The powdered gelatin isn't 100% necessary - but if you are making this when it's quite hot or quite humid or both, I definitely recommend using it.
 It stabilizes the whipped cream which means it won't weep or melt as quickly/easily.
-You can find powdered gelatin in the baking aisle in most major grocery stores.
+You can find powdered gelatin in the baking aisle in most major grocery stores.ย

-Leave a Reply Cancel reply
+Leave a comment

 Your email address will not be published.
 Required fields are marked *